GildedPleb/helm-charts/charts/hab/README.md

 one node might fail, the incentives in the system ensure that there are many nodes still available.
 So why make a highly available node?
-Bitcoin is not, however, highly available at the micro node level: a single node may experience all kinds of individual down time, disruptions, and failures.
+Bitcoin is not, however, highly available at the micro node level: a single node may experience all kinds of individual downtime, disruptions, and failures.

 ## Install